Power Homotopy for Zeroth-Order Non-Convex Optimizations

-Another smoothing-based method, named GS-PowerOpt (\cite{GS-PowerOpt}), proposes to power transform the objective before performing Gaussian smoothing, rather than adopting a $\sigma$-decreasing schedule.
-As illustrated in their Section 2.1, increasing the power will drag the surrogate $F$'s global optimum to $\bm{x}^*$ (global optimum of $f$).
-In fact, the author proves that with a sufficiently large power, all the stationary points of the surrogate objective fall in a close neighborhood of the global optimum point $\bm{x}^*$ of $f$, given that $f$ has a unique global optimum.
+In our previous work \cite{GS-PowerOpt}, we proposed GS-PowerOpt, a smoothing-based method that power-transforms the objective before Gaussian smoothing, rather than adopting a $\sigma$-decreasing schedule.
+Specifically, it solves $\max_{\bm{x}\in\mathbb{R}^d}f(\bm{x})$ through targetting at the surrogate problem of As illustrated in their Section 2.1, increasing the power will drag the surrogate's global optimum to $\bm{x}^*:=\arg\max_{\bm{x}}f(\bm{x})$.
+In fact, we proved that with a sufficiently large power $N$, all the stationary points of the surrogate objective fall in a small neighborhood of the global optimum point $\bm{x}^*$ of $f$, provided that $f$ has a unique global optimum.